 Networking is a way of life for many people.
-For others, it feels like a chore.
+For others, it may seem like a chore.

 Walk around the event and see if there are opportunities to engage anyone in conversation.
 Odds are there are others attending alone who would love to speak to someone.

 One of the easiest places to meet people is at the food table or the bar.
 You can always ask a question or make a positive comment to begin a dialogue.
 After a few exchanges, go ahead and introduce yourself.
 Or simply offer your hand, smile and introduce yourself.

 Let your introduction lead you further into conversation.
 You may know some of the same people, do business with the same companies, or your children may attend the same school, or you may be in the same classes.
 You have a purpose for attending the event, and you may have prepared by jotting down possible conversation topics for the occasion.
 (Though the card is in your pocket or handbag, the memory of writing the topics down makes them easily accessible in your mind at just the right time.)

 If shyness or a lack of confidence has taken charge, make a game of meeting new people.
 Pick a number of people you want to meet at a certain event.
 Let's say five people.
 Once you've met five new people, you can relax and maybe meet some more.